joolstorrentecalo/gitlab-design/CONTRIBUTING.md

 ## For GitLabbers 🦊

+### Work on personal files

-If you’re working on your personal files:
+For working on your personal files:

 1. In the [`progress`][progress-folder] folder, create your personal folder named after your first name in lowercase (e.g. `pedro`).
 1. In your personal folder, create folders and files according to our [organization guidelines](#organization).